-One of the most beautiful islands in the Caribbean, St Lucia's twin volcanic peaks rise dramatically from turquoise seas.
+One of the most beautiful islands in the Caribbean, Saint Lucia's twin volcanic peaks rise dramatically from turquoise seas.
 Along with idyllic beaches, the island offers a host of interesting activities in the mountainous interior.

 There are plenty of hiking and trekking opportunities and archaeological and historical sites to explore.
 Or you might prefer to sail around the coastline in search of the many whales and dolphins that can be spotted in the waters here.